Types of Bench Press

 The incline bench press is performed with your head raised up at an incline.
 The benefit of the incline bench press is that this position helps to target the upper chest.

-Incline bench pressing feels harder than flat bench pressing so you will not normally be able to lift weights that are as heavy with this press as with flat bench pressing.
+Incline bench pressing feels harder than flat bench pressing as it uses less of the chest, so you will not normally be able to lift weights that are as heavy with this press as with flat bench pressing.

 Decline bench press